agastyajindal/studio/README.md

-# Firebase Studio
+# Blog site made by Agastya Jindal

-This is a NextJS starter in Firebase Studio.
+This is a next.js framework based site, uses genkit and gemini.

-To get started, take a look at src/app/page.tsx.